 My name is Kyle Robinson, I represent Butt Lane ward on Newcastle Borough Council and I represent Butt Lane, Talke and Red Street Division on Staffordshire County Council.
 I was Mayor of Kidsgrove in 2011/2012 and 2013/2014.
 At the age of 23 I was proud to be the youngest person elected to the office of Mayor of Kidsgrove.

 Since being elected to Newcastle Borough Council in 2010, I have had a keen interest in planning policy and the development of affordable and social housing in the Borough.
 In July 2016, I was appointed to the position of Cabinet Member for Planning and Housing at Newcastle Borough Council.
 One of the most successful campaigns I was part of led to the demolition of the derelict Woodshutts Pub in Butt Lane to see the creation of affordable housing provided by Aspire Housing.
-I am now working closely with Aspire to deliver similar schemes across the Borough.

 I am currently Chairman of the Butt Lane and Talke Locality Action Partnership.
 This organisation comprises of many local partners including Staffordshire Police, Staffordshire Fire and Rescue Service, Aspire Housing, Health representatives and the local residents association.
 The partnership was set up to identify community issues like crime and anti-social behaviour, social isolation, low educational attainment and many more subjects.